 - Forwarding pages, which enable contacts to forward marketing emails they have received from you (while preserving accurate tracking info)

 - The event website, which enables contacts to read about and register for your events

 Each of these features requires one or more webpages that are available publicly on the internet.
 Each page must furthermore be able to fetch information from Dynamics 365 Marketing and also be able to submit data back to it.
 There are two ways to accomplish this:

-- Use Dynamics 365 Portals: This option is based on a Dynamics 365 add-on product that runs directly on the same tenant as your Dynamics 365 Marketing instance.
+- Use Dynamics 365 Portals or a Power Apps portal: This option is based on a Dynamics 365 add-on product that runs directly on the same tenant as your Dynamics 365 Marketing instance.
 It enables you to go live with Marketing without needing to manage or modify your own website.

 - Use your own website or CMS system: This option requires that you have your own website where you can host pages, add scripts, and embed forms from Dynamics 365 Marketing.
-You can use this option in parallel with a Dynamics 365 Portal if you wish.
+You can use this option in parallel with a Dynamics 365 Portal or Power Apps portal if you wish.

-The following table compares how each of the public-facing interactive features works when you implement it using a Dynamics 365 Portal or your own website.
+The following table compares how each of the public-facing interactive features works when you implement it using a Power Apps portal or your own website.

 |Landing pages||Design and publish landing pages using the graphical page designer in Dynamics 365 Marketing.
 The pages run directly on the portal.||Design and publish landing pages on your own website or CMS system.

 Enable forms by adding a Dynamics 365 Marketing form-capture script or by embedding a marketing form created using the graphical form designer in Dynamics 365 Marketing.

 Include a website-tracking script generated by Dynamics 365 Marketing on all landing pages to enable page visits and submissions to be tracked, and to enable customer-journey triggers to react to landing-page interactions.